Getting to Know Your Neighborhood: East Boston

 You don’t need to travel to Cape Cod or the North Shore to find a great beach.
 Just take the MBTA Blue Line to Orient Heights and spend the day at Constitution Beach.
 Among the park’s amenities are a bathhouse, tennis and handball courts, a baseball field, a picnic area, a concession stand, and a playground.
 It’s no wonder it’s one of the city’s most popular beaches.
 Lifeguards are on duty from June through Labor Day.
 When you’ve had enough of the beach, take the nearby pedestrian overpass across the MBTA tracks and explore the neighborhood’s many dining options.

 Condor Street Urban Wild

-Once a marine industrial site, this area is now one of Boston’s 39 urban wilds, or natural landscapes, thanks to the efforts of the Urban Wilds Initiative.
-As well as meadow grasses and salt marshes, it has a boardwalk, walking paths, and a viewing platform overlooking Chelsea Creek.
+Once a marine industrial site, this area is now one of Boston’s 29 urban wilds, or natural landscapes, thanks to the efforts of the Urban Wilds Initiative.
+In addition to meadow grasses and salt marshes, it has a boardwalk, walking paths, and a viewing platform overlooking Chelsea Creek.
 In the winter and spring, harbor porpoises can sometimes be seen swimming along the creek.

 120-150 Orient Ave.